History of Jaylen Brown in Timeline

 Jaylen Brown

-Jaylen Brown is an American professional basketball player currently playing for the Boston Celtics in the NBA.
-After a single year playing college basketball for the California Golden Bears, where he earned first-team all-conference honors and was named Pac-12 Freshman of the Year, Brown entered the 2016 NBA draft.
-He was subsequently selected by the Celtics as the third overall pick.
-In his professional career, Brown has played both shooting guard and small forward positions for the team.
+Jaylen Marselles Brown is an American professional basketball player currently playing for the Boston Celtics in the NBA.
+He played college basketball for the California Golden Bears for one year, earning first-team all-conference honors and being named Pac-12 Freshman of the Year.
+He entered the 2016 NBA draft after his freshman year, where the Celtics selected him with the third overall pick.
+In his professional career, he plays both shooting guard and small forward positions.

 October 24, 1996: Jaylen Brown's Birth

 On October 24, 1996, Jaylen Marselles Brown was born.
-He is now a professional basketball player for the Boston Celtics.
+He is an American professional basketball player.

 Others born on this day/year